Pat E. Taylor: Early life

 Taylor was born in Los Angeles to a family with Louisiana heritage.
 Taylor's grandfather was a jazz drummer in the 1930s and 40s.
 Her early dance training included ballet, jazz, modern, and tap at local parks.
 As a teen, she studied with the R'Wanda Lewis Afro-American Dance Company, which broadened her perspective on dance.
 There she learned West African dances and rhythms, the Katherine Dunham Technique, and the history of jazz dance.
-This experience taught her about a Black dance aesthetic that included physical and spiritual aspects and a connection back to its African roots.
+According to dance writer Slayton, this experience taught her about a Black dance aesthetic and its African roots.
 Taylor went on to major in dance at UCLA, then attended the Alvin Ailey School in New York City.

 Taylor was offered a job teaching jazz dance in Europe, and spent seven years there, mainly in Helsinki, Finland, and Stockholm, Sweden.
 She also traveled across Europe, teaching and choreographing.
 Taylor noted that jazz music and dance were highly respected in Europe, and began to develop her approach that specifically linked her choreography to jazz music.

 JazzAntiqua Dance & Music Ensemble

 When Taylor returned to Los Angeles from Europe in 1993, she founded her company, JazzAntiqua Dance & Music Ensemble.
-The company includes dancers, musicians, as well as actors, singers, and spoken-word artists who work within the jazz idiom to express universal themes such as community, love, challenge, struggle, growth, and joy from an African American perspective.
+The company includes dancers, musicians, as well as actors, singers, and spoken-word artists who work within the jazz idiom.
+The dances they perform center around the African American experience throughout history and today.

 Taylor's first work for her company was based upon the paintings of Romare Bearden, an African American artist who grew up within the milieu of the Harlem Renaissance in New York City.
 She collaborated with a jazz music group called Black/Note, directed by Marcus Shelby, to create a piece for a dance showcase of Los Angeles artists.
 After that first collaboration, the same musicians and dancers continued working together.
-The short piece inspired by Bearden later became a full-evening work, "Midtown Sunset" (1994).
+The short piece inspired by Bearden later became a full-evening work, Midtown Sunset (1994).
 Taylor continues to work with live musicians; the company performs to both original, contemporary jazz compositions and to the music of twentieth-century jazz composers such as Duke Ellington, Miles Davis, and John Coltrane.

 Taylor's style shows a connection to its African American origins, while also incorporating elements of modern dance, codified jazz, and ballet.
 Movement vocabulary includes African-based references such as bent knees, a forward inclined torso, propulsive walks, body part isolations, and sudden releases in the torso.
 Other elements derive from ballet, such as elongated body lines or turns on one foot, but are performed with a jazz sensibility, connecting to the rhythm and musical aesthetic of the dance.

 In addition to performing in venues across the country, JazzAntiqua has performed extensively in Southern California, including at the Nate Holden Performing Arts Center, the Anson Ford Amphitheatre, the Morgan-Wixson Theatre. and the Marina Del Rey Summer Concert Series.